by Katharine Marais

 MR: Technology has the power to be extremely liberating, we are currently grappling with how to deal with this acceleration.
 I trust that we will figure it out before we lose ourselves completely to our phones and our social media personas.
 I often feel like I am being left behind by a rapidly accelerating and anxious world.

-Keira mentioned that the drums are very forward / hot on the album.
+The drums are very forward / hot on the album.
 The percussiveness gives it a boots-thudding, kind of boulder-rolling pace.
 The transparent outsider is a role usually occupied by the prideful outcast, the solitary artist, or the fashionably homeless.
 Somebody who’s on the edge, highly visible and beautiful.
 Marlon seems uniquely committed to his status an outsider, but it’s slightly unclear as to to whether that’s a chosen mantle or an ordained role.

 I’ve been kickin tires and I’m kickin the junk